pitiao145/Credit-card-number-validity-checker/README.md

   -  MasterCard numbers start with 51, 52, 53, 54, or 55
   -  Visa numbers start with 4.
   -  Checksum is performed with Luhn’s Algorithm
+See https://developer.paypal.com/tools/sandbox/card-testing/ to try some credit card numbers.

 This program has been implemented in both the C programming language as in Python.